research-iobserve/cocome-experiment/how-to-prepare-the-experiment.md

 Now deploy the ear and war images as follows.
 Note the given IP addresses are only examples.

-`glassfish4/glassfish/bin/asadmin --host 172.17.0.2 -p 4848 --user admin -W pwfile --interactive=false deploy service-adapter/service-adapter-ear/target/service-adapter-ear-1.1.ear`
+`glassfish4/glassfish/bin/asadmin --host 172.17.0.2 -p 4848 --user admin -W pwfile --interactive=false deploy cocome-cloud-jee-service-adapter/service-adapter-ear/target/service-adapter-ear-1.1.ear`

 Success is indicated with:

-Application deployed with name service-adapter-ear-1.1.
+`Application deployed with name service-adapter-ear-1.1.` <br />
-Command deploy executed successfully.
+`Command deploy executed successfully.`

 The next part is the registry: